 As a matter of fact, I’d ascribe much of my success as an author and entrepreneur to the “hedgehog” and “flywheel” concepts alone, which have informed much of the direction of my work and companies for a number of years now.

 Let’s get to my 5 key takeaways.

-Would you rather read about my top 5 takeaway from Good to Great by Jim Collins?
+Would you rather read about my top 5 takeaways from Good to Great by Jim Collins?
 Then check out this article!